topeterk/HitCounterManager/README.md

 > Example: _"C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --allow-file-access-from-files_

 ### Changing layout and design
-You can modify or create new custom graphical representation.
-Simply create a new HTML file based on [HitCounter.html](HitCounter.html) and any of the pre-delivered HTML representations.
+You can modify or create new custom designs.
+Simply modify or create a new HTML file based on any of the pre-delivered designs.

 Alternatively you can modify the [HitCounter.template](HitCounter.template) which comes with the installation or you can create an own template file to get the look you want.
 That means **you are 100% free in the design of your hit counter**.
 > The application is using JavaScript syntax when writing data into the output file.
 Therefore the template has to have a line with the text **HITCOUNTER_LIST_START** which is the starting mark.
 The mark with all further lines will be replaced with the JavaScript equivalent of the application's current data.
 This replacement is done until the **HITCOUNTER_LIST_END** text mark is reached.